 Hugh James and the Wales Air Ambulance

-We will also be working with Velindre Cancer Centre by supporting a number of their fundraising initiatives.
 We have also established partnerships with several charities where the interests of our clients align with the focus of the charity.
 These include Headway, Age Cymru/UK, NSPCC Cymru and Wales Air Ambulance amongst others.

 As part of one of our previous initiatives, we worked with Dreams and Wishes to help raise awareness of what the charity does and how it operates.